ale1800/YULC/README.md

 Eg. If you have 5V strips like WS2812b and you want 6A at the output (so 30W), **be sure to ask the for a voltage/current combo the charger can offer that can give those 30W and than buck it to 5V through the converter to have the current you want at the output.**

 3) This is the buck converter output regulation.
 Populate horizontally the pairs of pins according to the voltage you want to have at the output.
 If your input is lower or same as the output, just do not use the buck converter and route it directly but keep it populated even if you don't use it.
 The buck IC will automatically enter in an energy save mode when the load is really small or even is not present.
-The selected output voltage can slightly decrease as the output current increase.
-The sum of the **resistance of the buck converter + DC resitance of the inductor + resistance of the fuse + resistance of terminal** is around 20/25mΩ, so expect a drop voltage of **V = 0.025 * A** (Output current).
 **The same voltage will be shared across the two channels** You can source up to 20A from the IC.
 > [!IMPORTANT]